SalK91/convex_optimization/docs/convex/19_optimizationalgo.md

 # Chapter 12: Algorithms for Convex Optimization
 In the previous chapters, we built the mathematical foundations of convex optimization — convex sets, convex functions, gradients, subgradients, KKT conditions, and duality.
 Now we answer the practical question: How do we actually solve convex optimization problems in practice?

-This chapter surveys the main algorithmic families for convex optimization — how they work, what problems they solve, and how they connect to learning and modeling principles.
+This chapter now serves as the algorithmic backbone of the book.
+It bridges theoretical convex analysis (Chapters 3–11) with the practical numerical methods that solve those problems.
+Each algorithm here can be seen as a computational lens on a convex geometry concept — gradients as supporting planes, Hessians as curvature maps, and proximal maps as projection operators.
+Later chapters (13–15) extend these ideas to constrained, stochastic, and large-scale environments.

 ## 12.1 Problem classes vs method classes